Scholarships for: Partners in the Park, Honors Semesters and Winterterm Experiences

 6. Basis of Award: Scholarships are awarded competitively based on the application.

 7. Deadlines: Applications for spring Honors Semesters or Winterim experiences must be submitted by September 30th (prior to the experience).
-Applications for all Partners in the Parks experiences and fall Honors Semesters must be submitted by March 15 (prior to the experience).
-If any monies remain after the spring awards, more applications for the previous fall Honors Semester or Winterim experience may be made on a rolling basis until June 15, two weeks before the end of the fiscal year, June 30.
+Applications for all Partners in the Parks experiences and summer and fall Honors Semesters must be submitted by March 15 (prior to the experience).
+If any monies remain after the spring awards, more applications for the next summer and fall Honors Semester or Winterim experience may be made on a rolling basis until June 15, two weeks before the end of the fiscal year, June 30.

 10. Reflective Essay Requirement: Within one month of completing any of these experiences, the student must submit a 500-word reflective essay to the secretary/treasurer; this essay will be posted at the NRHC website.Failure to submit a reflection essay within one month of completion of the experience results in forfeiture of the scholarship.